Credible

 During the underwriting phase, your lender is looking to verify your financial information, ensure you meet the loan’s requirements, and confirm that you can comfortably afford the new mortgage payment you’ll be taking on.
 It’s in this step that you will need to provide the documents you gathered in Step 2 to your loan officer.

-Tip: Credible employs licensed loan officers if you need additional support.
+Credible employs licensed loan officers if you need additional support.
 Our loan officers are not commissioned, so their only incentive is to give you the information and advice you need to make the best decision.

 Step 7: Close

-The final step is to close on your loan.
+The final step is to close your loan.
 Attend your assigned closing appointment, sign your papers, and pay your closing costs.
 On a refinance, closing costs generally average around $5,000.
 Once you’re done, you technically have three days to change your mind.
 Otherwise, your refinance will be processed, and you’ll be done.

 Refinancing a rental property qualifications